Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 ## Further ideas

-Other ideas could be to use [Prettier](https://prettier.io/) to format JavaScript, HTML or CSS files from HMI projects.
-Unfortunately the HMI pages are saved as `.content` and `.view` files.
+Other ideas could be to use [Prettier](https://prettier.io/) to format JavaScript, HTML, or CSS files from HMI projects.
+Unfortunately, TwinCAT saves the HMI pages as `.content` and `.view` files.
 So they are not recognized as HTML files by prettier.
 You could probably make it work though, by temporarily renaming these files to `.html` and then running prettier.

 Pre-commits are automatically executed locally whenever you commit something.
 But you can also add pre-commit to your CI workflow.
 For example, use [prettier.ci](https://pre-commit.ci/) to [automatically format markdown files of a pull request](https://github.com/Roald87/TwinCatChangelog/pull/23).